mhuda040/PROJECT-2---Disaster-Response-Pipeline/README.md

   - To see the Flask app in action, the user shall type the following in the browser URL:  http://[SPACE-ID]-3001.SPACEDOMAIN (example:  http://view6914b2f4-3001.udacity-student-workspaces.com/)

+## Installation:

+Must have Python 3 installed to run the required files and execute the commands at the command prompts.

+Must include the following libraries in the Jupyter Notebook files and Python scripts:
+- numpy
+- pandas
+- sqlalchemy
+- re
+- nltk
+- sqlite3
+- pickle
+- json
+- sklearn
+- plotly
+- flask

 ## Instructions:

 (captured from README.md file in Project Workspace IDE, but added details on how to change the directory to access and run the run.py file):